 The internet quarrels over wether it is Augustine/Calvin that quipped: "I count myself one of the number of those who write as they learn and learn as they write."
 Whoever said it, I deeply associate with the spirit behind this thought.

-I cannot call this a blog or journal.
+I cannot call this a blog or a journal.
 Both are more structured and specific.
 A blog would be of interest as a collection of informative posts on a certain topic.
 A journal would be a compilation of personal thoughts.
 But I cannot promise these writings to be informative, topical or personal.
 So then I wondered what was a more ideal name to represent this website.
-The only name that made sense was a dump.
-This website is truly a dump of my learning process through the world of Theology, Technology & Economics.
+The only one that made sense was a dump.
+This website is truly a dump of my learning process through the world of Theology and Technology.

 And so, this dump - I never hope for it to be some sort of repository of knowledge or great wisdom.
 Instead it is a journey into my life as a student.
-Following this collection of thoughts will reveal to you my follies and inabilities as a learner.
+Following this collection of thoughts will reveal to you my follies and inabilities as a learner more than anything else.

 Thanks for visiting the dump.

-Rijo Simon is a Vice President - Sr. Software Engineer at JPMorgan Chase & Co. in Palo Alto and lives with his wife Kaitlyn in Cupertino, CA.
+Rijo Simon is a Vice President - Software Engineering at JPMorgan Chase & Co. in Palo Alto, CA and lives with his wife Kaitlyn in Silicon Valley, CA.